 The Bear Archery Cruzer G.I also has an adjustable draw weight from five pounds to seventy pounds.
 Hence, it is pretty easy for me and most hunters to use.
 I like that it has a 70% let-off because of the heavy draw weight, and it makes shooting this compound bow very comfortable.

-Another thing worth mention is you longer need any bow press to make adjustments.
+Another thing worth mentioning is you longer need any bow press to make adjustments.
 Bear Archery Cruzer G2 is one of the few bows out there that can be adjusted with an Allen wrench, so no need to bring a bow press with you hunting.

 The Bear Archery Cruzer G2 can propel arrows at 315 feet per second which I find to be extremely fast for a bow this size.
 It’s also quite accurate and has a good grip on the arrows.